reactjs/react.dev/beta/src/content/learn/writing-markup-with-jsx.md

 </>
 ```

-This empty tag is called a *[React fragment.](/apis/react/Fragment)* React fragments let you group things without leaving any trace in the browser HTML tree.
+This empty tag is called a *[Fragment.](/apis/react/Fragment)* Fragments let you group things without leaving any trace in the browser HTML tree.

 <DeepDive title="Why do multiple JSX tags need to be wrapped?">

 JSX looks like HTML, but under the hood it is transformed into plain JavaScript objects.
 You can't return two objects from a function without wrapping them into an array.
-This explains why you also can't return two JSX tags without wrapping them into another tag or a fragment.
+This explains why you also can't return two JSX tags without wrapping them into another tag or a Fragment.

 </DeepDive>